top of page

 Their thinking was simple: “If we’re reassessing our loan anyway, let’s structure it properly and include the improvements we were planning.”
 This isn’t about borrowing more for the sake of it.
 It’s about using a refinancing review as an opportunity to tidy up structure and plan properly.

-• or a simple rate review achieves the outcome
+• A simple rate review achieves the outcome.

-Sometimes the smartest move isn’t changing lenders at all, a structured rate review with your current bank can often result in an improved rate without the need for a full application, and sometimes after reviewing everything, the right answer is simply: “Stay put!.”
+Sometimes the smartest move isn’t changing lenders at all.
+A structured rate review with your current bank can often result in an improved rate without the need for a full application.
+Sometimes, after reviewing everything, the right answer is simply: “Stay put!”

 That’s still a good outcome.